-This tender arioso is accompanied only by the continuo but the tenor has the additional support of the upper strings.
+This tender arioso is accompanied only by the continuo but in his following recitative the tenor has the additional support of the upper strings.
 God is a stream, a light and a store of blessings----faith in Him deflects us from evil and gives us all that we require.
 The images are explicit and one muses how Bach might have represented them had he written this cantata a decade earlier.
 In fact, there is nothing of the graphic painting of these tempting metaphors such as we find in the embellished recitatives of the earlier C 152.
 A mark of Bach’s maturity as an artist is his ability to decline the moment for the sake of the whole.

 The sustained string chords envelop the vocal line and suffuse it with a halo-like compassion.
 But this is not the extrovert hallelujah of communal honour; it is the quietly personal expression of faith in God’s limitless powers and His merciful support of the devoted and committed.
 The movement begins and ends, appropriately, with tender major harmonies.